 Writer Casie Bazay Shares Path to Publishing First Novel

 Family dynamics can be tricky, especially when finances are involved!
-In Casie Bazay’s debut novel, Not Our Summer, she focuses on the relationship between two cousins with a family inheritance on the line.
+In the debut novel by Casie Bazay, Not Our Summer, she focuses on the relationship between two cousins with a family inheritance on the line.

 TK: As a former teacher, what did you enjoy about that profession?

 Casie: I taught for Coweta and Broken Arrow Public Schools for 10 years and enjoyed working with students in the classroom.
 With my background teaching English to middle school students, I was able to share my love of reading and writing with my students and incorporated books and stories into the curriculum; always including one book in particular, The Giver by Lois Lowry.
 The award-winning book was thought-provoking and always a hit with my students.

 TK: When did you decide to write a book?